Opinion | The border crisis is about human pain and desperation. Why can’t the media grasp this?

 The numbers don’t lie.
 Crime, corruption and even climate change have made life extremely difficult for thousands of people in Central America’s Northern Triangle.
 America’s disengagement from the region has made matters worse (President Donald Trump cut aid to the area).
 People from Guatemala, Honduras and El Salvador don’t migrate in search of a better life.
 They are looking for a shot at survival.

 Listen to their stories.
-A couple of years ago, WOLA traveled to all three countries to interview potential migrants.
+A couple of years ago, researchers with the Washington Office on Latin America traveled to all three countries to interview potential migrants.
 They found stories of gang violence, police brutality, domestic abuse, extortion, rape and poverty.
 “The reality for many victims of crime of relatives of those who have been violently killed is that they have nowhere to turn for help or for protection,” says WOLA’s Adriana Beltrán.

 WOLA asked children to give their testimonies of the horror they experienced.
 Karla was 14 when she was almost killed in Honduras for refusing to join a gang.
 She chose to “escape.”
 In Mexico, she encountered a new version of hell.
 Listening to her testimony is heartbreaking.
 As she describes being raped, she cannot bring herself to fully retell the experience.
 “They touched me a lot, they hurt me a lot,” she says.
 “I never imagined something like that.”